 - adopting Client Focused Reform rule amendments in accordance with the extended CSA timelines

-- publishing post-trade information for government debt securities, further to the CSA’s decision to expand IIROC’s role as Information Processor
+- publishing post-trade information for government debt securities for Schedule I, II and III banks, further to the CSA’s decision to expand IIROC’s role as Information Processor

-- continuing the implementation of phases two and three of the client identifier requirements
+- completing the implementation of the client identifier requirements

-Our priorities for FY21 support the objectives outlined in the three-year Strategic Plan we published in June 2019.
+Our priorities for FY22 support the objectives outlined in the three-year Strategic Plan we published in June 2019, as impacted by the pandemic.
 IIROC’s Mission is to protect investors and support healthy Canadian capital markets.
 Our Vision, which represents our definition of long-term success, is to demonstrate how our self-regulatory model serves the public interest by: